iworks/og/readme.txt

 == Changelog ==

+= 2.7.4 (2019-04-25) =
+* Fixed a problem with `og:image` content for document with featured image and images in the content.
+Props for [sudoranger](https://wordpress.org/support/users/sudoranger/)

 = 2.7.3 (2019-04-23) =
 * Added "summary_large_image" for twitter:card if attached image has width bigger then 520px.
 Props for [Bobby Eberle](https://www.facebook.com/bobby.eberle).